 Have you ever danced?
 You may have noticed how difficult it is to memorize complex choreographic movements.
 However, dancers do not have such problems.
 Like any other form of physical activity, dancing can train your muscles and stimulate the brain.
 The increased oxygen level in the blood allows the brain to receive more nutrients.
 As a result, dancers get a boost in long-term memory.

 In addition, this sport improves coordination and promotes improved memorization of choreographic performances.
 If you regularly dance with your partner, then this activity helps to improve communication skills.
 Dancing helps to stimulate the part of the brain responsible for joy and euphoria.
 That is why dancers are usually happy, positive people.

 Chess is one of the most important sports when it comes to stimulating the brain.
-If you want to become a professional player, there are many strategic tricks and aspects of the game to memorize.
+If you want to become a professional player, you can start with Chessable’s guide to chess openings as there are many strategic tricks and aspects of the game to memorize.
 That is why chess trains strategic thinking and decision-making.
 Chess players can solve math problems faster and do better in managerial responsibilities.

 In addition, this sport stimulates short-term memory and reaction.
 The fact is that players don’t have a lot of time to take the next step, so making quick decisions and generating many combinations are the main brain effects you should count on.
 However, improving brain activity is not a very quick process.
 As a rule, chess players need several years to increase their neural activity significantly.

 Running is one of the oldest sports that is still very popular in the modern world.
 This is because you do not need additional equipment to exercise.
 Plus, runners can look forward to some nice bonuses.
 The fact is that running involves all muscle groups and helps to increase the flow of oxygen to the brain.
 As a result, athletes have a reduced risk of developing dementia and mental deterioration.